andersch.dev

 clang -o main main.c ${OBJECT_FILES[*]}

-Will generate symbols in the .o file that can be accessed in your program like this:
+This will generate symbols in the .o file that can be accessed like this:

 extern const unsigned char _binary_file_ext_start[];